Founded by people

 who lived the problem.

 Elliss was born from a simple observation: the people who want to help and the people who need it live in the same neighborhoods — and no one had ever built a bridge between them.
+And as the age-old saying goes, "it takes a village."

 What we're here to do.